 Ever think about how in the Bible, the Lord commanded Adam and Eve to multiply and replenish the Earth?
-Humans have now done a pretty good job multiplying, but have done a poor job of replenishing the Earth.
-One consequence of careless stewardship of the Earth is disease, some cause by trace mineral deficiencies.
+Humans have now done a pretty good job of multiplying, but have done a poor job of replenishing the Earth.
+One consequence of careless stewardship of the Earth is disease, some caused by trace mineral deficiencies.

 7. Trace minerals serve many functions

-Some act as antioxidants such as copper, selenium, manganese and zinc, protecting the body from long-term damage.
+Some act as antioxidants such as copper, selenium, manganese, and zinc, protecting the body from long-term damage.
 They’re also responsible for supporting your blood system and are necessary for the healthy growth of certain hormones.
 Trace minerals also ensure the proper development of neurological functions and enzymes throughout the body.

 8. Here are the trace minerals recognized as essential by the FDA:

 Here are the trace elements considered essential by the United States Food and Drug Administration:

 - Iron: is beneficial for the formation of red blood cells and muscle growth and can be found in red meat, poultry, fish and seafood, and dark, leafy veggies.